mehak1309/Bloglite/README.md

 Mehak – 21f1006390@ds.study.iitm.ac.in

-Distributed under the IITM license.
+Distributed under the MIT license.
 See ``LICENSE`` for more information.